lukemerrick/vehicle-image-search-eval/README.md

 ## The eval dataset -- Flickr Vehicles

-We do this by using a pretrained Imagenet1k classifier to identify a subset of the Flickr30k dataset that likely contains some kind of imagenet vehicle class as a prominent feature of the image, and then we augment our data with Imagenet1k data from vehicle classes.
+We begin the creation of our evaluation challenged by using a pretrained Imagenet1k classifier to identify a subset of the Flickr30k dataset that likely contains some kind of imagenet vehicle class as a prominent feature of the image.
+We then augment this ~2k-image subset with Imagenet1k data from vehicle classes.
 We also downsize the images to make the eval smaller (160px in the smallest dimension).

 In the end, we end up with a large set of images (68k) which take up less than 1G of disk space (720M) and are paired with just over 10k queries (which pertain to only a subset of ~2k images from the Flickr30k dataset).